-Professor Nicolas is a nationally recognized expert in the fields of evidence, federal courts, and sexual orientation law.
-He is the author of an evidence textbook, as well as a textbook on sexual orientation, gender identity, and the constitution.
-He has also authored nearly two dozen law review articles in the fields of federal courts, evidence, and constitutional law.
+Professor Nicolas is a nationally recognized expert in the fields of evidence, constitutional law, federal courts, and sexual orientation law.
+He is the author of three national textbooks on the topics of evidence; constitutional law; and sexual orientation, gender identity, and the law.
+His textbooks have been adopted for classroom use at law schools throughout the United States.

 Professor Nicolas's scholarship has been cited by countless scholars and dozens of federal and state courts, including the United States Supreme Court.
-He has served as a consultant on cases nationwide involving efforts to backdate same-sex marriages, and he has been invited to lecture to both state and federal judges on the nuances of evidence law.
+He has served as a consultant on cases nationwide involving the rights of same-sex couples, and he has been invited to give lectures to attorneys and judges on the nuances of evidence and constitutional law.

 From 2008 - 2010, Professor Nicolas served as Associate Dean of the UW law school.
 His responsibilities in that capacity included faculty career development; curriculum delivery (including course scheduling and teaching assignments); appointing faculty committees and serving as a liaison to the academic standards, admissions, and curriculum committees; supervising the Director of Academic Services and the Director of Academic Advising; honor code enforcement; and working closely with the Dean and other members of the law school's leadership on all aspects of institutional development and planning.